 Fly-in Parking: Ground Control will direct pilots to the ramp adjacent to the CE Page building.

 Drive-in: 5831 Tulakes Ave., Bethany, OK 73008-7009

-Purpose: Annual Board of Directors meeting, volunteer appreciation, pilot/plane recruitment, meet and mingle with other Angel Flight supporters.
+Purpose: Annual Board of Directors meeting, volunteer appreciation, pilot/plane recruitment, meet & mingle with other Angel Flight supporters.

-RSVP: Please RSVP by May 7th, 2016 (To determine food quantities)
+Please RSVP by May 1st, 2017 (To determine food quantities).